-- Entering the building(starting a shift), staff will use hand sanitizer at the front screening desk.
+- Entering the school (starting a shift) Staff will use hand sanitizer at the front screening desk.

 - Before and after direct physical contact with children

-- After each transition within the building, whenever possible (there will be a bottle

-of hand sanitizer in the group backpack and at entrances to the building)
+- After each transition within the building, whenever possible (there will be a bottle of hand sanitizer in each cohort backpack and at entrances to the school)

 - Handling and eating food

 - Handling animals

 - Touching a cut or open sore

 - Assisting with bathroom routine

 - Accessing the bathroom

 - Handling soiled laundry, dishes, toys or other items

 - Coming into contact with bodily fluids

 - Coming into contact with any soiled/mouthed items

 - Sneezing, coughing, or blowing your nose

 - Glove use

 - Before and after giving medication (i.e. inhalers)

 - Outdoor play

 - Handling garbage

-- Exiting the building (completing a shift)
+- Exiting the school (completing a shift)